kawhyte/gatsby-starter-lumen-v1/content/posts/2016-01-09---Perfecting-the-Art-of-Perfection copy.md

   - "React.js vs Angular vs Vue.js"
   - "Gang of Four"
   - "Another coding perspective"
 description: "What new language should I be learning?
 What framework or library is best to learn?
-Is it React.js or Angular or Vue.js or "who the hell knows”.js. or should I know all of them?"
+Is it React.js or Angular or Vue.js or should I know all of them?"
 ---

 *What new language should I be learning?
 What framework or library is best to learn?
 Is it React.js or Angular or Vue.js or "who the hell knows”.js. or should I know all of them?*